 No one wants to be an old, broke doctor.
-Physician retirement planning is exactly how you can avoid this outcome.
+Yes, you might make a good salary in medicine now but you need financial planning and a savings plan.
+Physician retirement planning is exactly how you can avoid going broke as you age.
 The American Medical Association reports that 27% of physicians retire after the age of 71 and are less satisfied when they do so.
 If you want to be able to put away the stethoscope sooner, you can take steps toward your doctor retirement plan now.

-It’s no secret that doctors take on large sums of student loan debt.
+It’s no secret that doctors take on large sums of student loan debt for years of medical school.
 Focusing on this debt instead of savings is one of the reasons physicians aren’t prepared for retirement.
 It’s time to change that and balance the student loan debt with retirement planning.

 The way you approach physician retirement planning can vary based on where you’re employed and what plans are available to you.
 Below are the basics of retirement planning and how to invest in your future, even when you’re paying off student loan debt.